2022 Watford Borough Council election

 The 2022 Watford Borough Council election took place on 5 May 2022.
 One third (12) of the 36 members of Watford Borough Council were elected.
 The elections took place alongside elections to local authorities across the United Kingdom, and an election for the Mayor of Watford.

 The Liberal Democrats went into the election controlling the council, holding 24 of the 36 seats.
 They also held the mayorship, after Peter Taylor was elected in 2018.

 Electoral process

 Watford Borough Council is elected in thirds, with a third of all seats up for election every year for three years, with an election to Hertfordshire County Council instead in the fourth year.
 The election took place by first-past-the-post voting, with wards represented by three councillors, with one elected in each election year to serve a four-year term.
 The seats up for election in 2022 are those last contested in the 2018 election.

 Results summary

-Candidates
+Ward results

 Candidates seeking re-election are marked with an asterisk (*).